airforce270/airbot/README.md

 To run the bot:

 - [Install Docker](https://docs.docker.com/get-docker/)
+  - Docker Compose is also needed.
+If you install Docker Desktop, it's included.
 - Clone the repository and change into it
 - Copy `config/config_example.json` to `config.json` in the main directory
 - Fill in the empty fields in `config.json`, notably API keys and usernames
+- Copy `.example.env` to `.env` in the main directory
+- Set a value for `POSTGRES_PASSWORD` in `.env`
 - Run `./start.sh`